jochumdev/letscheck/README.md

 ## Preview:

-[Available as PWA](https://jochumdev.github.io/letscheck/pwa/) **important** you need proper CORS Headers on you'r CheckMk proxy for a connection to work.
+[Available as PWA](https://jochumdev.github.io/letscheck/pwa/) **important** you need proper CORS Headers on you'r Checkmk proxy for a connection to work.

 ## FAQ

 ### Is lql-api required for this to work?

-No, "only" for notifications you need lql-api installed on the checkmk server.
+No, "only" for notifications you need [lql-api](https://github.com/jochumdev/lql-api) installed on the checkmk server.

 ## Development